What is a Virtual Airline?

 Each VA is different in terms of how "realistic" it is in different areas: for example; ranking structure, the amount of training required to fly different aircraft types, the corporate management structure, and standard operating procedures.
 This wide variety almost guarantees there is a VA using our network that should suit your individual needs.

 VATSIM maintains an extensive list of "approved" virtual airlines that meet basic guidelines encompassing size, longevity, and activity on this network.
-This link can also be used to access the application to become a VA Partner.
-Once on the VASOPS site, just click the 'Apply' button to be taken to the needed information on the minimum requirements for submitting an application.
-If your VA meets these requirements you are encouraged to submit an application for review.
+To ascertain whether your VA meets the guideline requirements fo to my.vatsim.net>Policy>Virtual Airlines and Special Operations Policy and locate the requirements listed (pg.
+6 section 2.3.1).
+If your VA meets these requirements you are encouraged to submit an application for review by going to the my.vatsim.net main menu>Virtual Airlines and click the 'Apply' button.

 Partner VAs & Special Operations